larryfast/DevOps_MindMap/README.md

+### Introduction
-This repo generates a Mind Map of DevOps concepts.
+This repo generates an associative graph of DevOps concepts.

+### Current State
+Currently the work of single author coming to DevOps as a developer & cruising the DevOps literature.
+Like so much of DevOps collaboration is needed to bring other domains into focus.

+### Mind Maps

 ### Obsidian System Setup
 You need to install Obsidian to use this repo.
 Obsidian is a markdown based free form documentation system much like a Wiki.